-- 1. Colleges and universities may establish a policy to charge students a fee for health services as defined by Minn.
-Stat. §136F.20 including mental health services. - 2.
-College or university programming and budgeting processes for the use of these funds must be similar to those processes used for student life activities. - The decision to charge the fee as per credit (including the number of credits the fee is assessed on) or per term must be made after consultation with the campus student association.
+- 1. Colleges and universities may establish a policy to charge students a fee for health services as defined by Minnesota Statute § 136F.20 including mental health services. - 2.
+College or university programming and budgeting processes for the use of these funds shall be similar to those processes used for student life activities. - 3.
+The decision to charge the fee as per credit (including the number of credits the fee is assessed on) or per term shall be made after consultation with the campus student association.